GRAnimated/Fireboard2/README.md

 <li>An account can only be registered after 1 minute of another account being registered (optional, choose if you want it or not)</li><li>Registration word key, lock the site down like Cucco.de unless you're signed in.
 You would also need the key to register</li></ul>
 16) Finish the Blargboard todo list at Github
 17) Allow BBCode in the PoRA (DONE)
-18) Allow/disable PoRA setting, like on ABXD
+18) Allow/disable PoRA setting, like on ABXD (kind of)
 21) New layout (DONE)

 Optional stuff:
 1) Port the Acmlmboard RPG system
 2) Choose which type of post syndrome you want to use like Vizzed or Acmlmboard 2
 3) Allow webhooks to be used
-4) Make the IRC report plugin easy to use
+4) Make the IRC report plugin easy to use (nearly)

 -------------------------------------------------------------------------------